kevinbirch/babaganush/README.md

 ## Colophon

-This script is adapted from code orignally written by Jason Kirtland
+This script is adapted from code originally written by [Jason Kirtland][1]
-<jek@discorporate.us>[1] and released under the Creative Commons Share
+<jek@discorporate.us> and released under the [Creative Commons Share
-Alike 1.0 license[2].
+Alike 1.0 license][2].

-Jason's code was based on original work taken from the PythonMode page[3] of the Emacs Wiki, author unknown.
+Jason's code was based on original work taken from the [PythonMode page][3] of the Emacs Wiki, author unknown.

 [1] https://bitbucket.org/jek/sandbox/src/tip/pycheckers
 [2] http://creativecommons.org/licenses/sa/1.0/